WolfoIsBestWolf/ror2-SimulacrumAdditions/mod-SimulacrumAdditions/README.md

 #
 ### Skins and Mod Support
 For technical reasons the skins are their own mod, for more information on the skins goal to it's [mod page](https://thunderstore.io/package/Wolfo/WolfoAlternateSkins/ ):\
-They aren't anything too special but I do hope they are still enjoyable.\
+They aren't anything too special but I do hope they are still enjoyable.
+You can disable the mod if you really don't want it.\
 [![wolfoAlternateSkins](https://gcdn.thunderstore.io/live/repository/icons/Wolfo-WolfoAlternateSkins-1.5.0.png.128x128_q95.jpg)](https://thunderstore.io/package/Wolfo/WolfoAlternateSkins/)

-This mod depends on [VanillaArtifactsPlus](https://thunderstore.io/package/Wolfo/VanillaArtifactsPlus) for balancing Vengance.
+This mod depends on [VanillaArtifactsPlus](https://thunderstore.io/package/Wolfo/VanillaArtifactsPlus) for Devotion, Vengence and Item tag fixes.
 It's a rather light mod but you can check out the details on it's page.

 This mod adds Augments for:\
 [Starstorm2](https://thunderstore.io/package/TeamMoonstorm/Starstorm2/), for it's Artifacts and some events it adds.
 (2 Augments)\
-[LittleGameplayTweaks](https://thunderstore.io/package/Wolfo/LittleGameplayTweaks/), for the new artifacts I add there.
-(4 Augments)\
+[LittleGameplayTweaks](https://thunderstore.io/package/Wolfo/LittleGameplayTweaks/),for the new family events I add there.
+(5 Augments)\
-[WolfoArtifacts](https://thunderstore.io/package/Wolfo/WolfoArtifacts), for the new family events I add there.
-(5 Augments)
+[WolfoArtifacts](https://thunderstore.io/package/Wolfo/WolfoArtifacts),  for the new artifacts I add there.
+(4 Augments)

 #

+A lot of things about this mod can be configured.

 This mod has a auto generated config to turn off each individual wave.